puppetlabs/puppetlabs-postgresql/REFERENCE.md

     /(?i:^TABLE$)/,
     #/(?i:^TABLESPACE$)/,
     /(?i:^SCHEMA$)/,
-    /(?i:^SEQUENCE$)/ # lint:ignore:trailing_comma
+    /(?i:^SEQUENCE$)/
     #/(?i:^VIEW$)/
   ]
 ```

 Specifies the type of object to which you are granting privileges.
 Valid options: 'DATABASE', 'SCHEMA', 'SEQUENCE', 'ALL SEQUENCES IN SCHEMA', 'TABLE' or 'ALL TABLES IN SCHEMA'.

 Default value: `'database'`